HanLyu813/DSNet/README.md

 # DSNet
-Han Lyu, Meijun Sun, Haowei Ran, Yipu Liu, Yan Zhou, Zheng Wang<br />
+Han Lyu, Meijun Sun, Haowei Ran, Yipu Liu, Xinyu Yan, Zheng Wang<br />

 The experimental results and prediction maps are available now.
 The code is currently being organized and will be publicly available later.